guptasarthak328/hackrfsdr_sweep_pi/README.md

 ## Terminal Demonstration
 A link to the video can be found here: https://drive.google.com/file/d/18Gwf8aO_eVr3t64fMjhEuFfegfMWZLtG/view?usp=sharing

 Similar screenshots have been included in the "Screenshot" section.
 The first image shows the same annotated image provided above in the "Hardware" section.
 The 2nd image is the Raspberry Pi Terminal if the sdr_client is executed manually.
 The first line initialises relevant libaries and the following lines is the comfirmation of the connection with the HackRF SDR.
 Zeros indicate the sample rate has been set too high.
 The repetitive lines is the messaged received from the server indicating that there is a connection established.
 The video shows a Macbook's VSC (Server) terminal.
 Intially the execution fails as the Raspberry Pi takes time to boot up and connect to the ethernet port's IP address.
 A pop up appears with the Macbook requesting to "Accept Incoming Connection."
 The terminal then outputs the message from the client.

+Note: From boot to UDP data transfer it will take approximately 30 seconds.